amychan331/Cohabicount/README.md

 5. In the **App Settings* panel at the right, add a new key named **ACCESS_TOKEN**.
 In the corresponding value, add the access token you got from the playground earlier.

 ### LUIS
 1. A LUIS bot have to created separately and connect to your web bot.
-Start by logging in the (LUIS portal)[http://www.luis.ai].
+Start by logging in the [LUIS portal](http://www.luis.ai).
 2. Go to **My Apps**, select **Create new app**.
 3. Name your application Cohabicount or Cohabicount LUIS.
 Language should be English by default.
 Click **Done**.
 4. Under **App Assets**, select **Intents**.
 At the right panel, click **+ Create new intent**.